JEFH507/org-chart-goose-orchestrator/docs/demos/PHASE-3-TO-PRODUCTION-ALIGNMENT.md

 ## Addressing Your Specific Concerns

-### Concern 1: "How will multiple Goose instances work in production?"
+### Concern 1: "How will multiple goose instances work in production?"

 **Answer:** Exactly like Phase 3 shell scripts, but automated.